Proper Hydration Techniques for Endurance Sports

 The actual beverage you choose will be based on exercise type, exercise duration, weather, and personal preference.

-If you will be maintaining a fairly high intensity for a longer duration (a fifty mile bike ride with lots of climbing,) you probably want to switch to a sports drink.
-That will help replenish the calories you are burning and provide necessary electrolytes.
+If you will be maintaining a fairly high intensity for a longer duration (a fifty mile bike ride with lots of climbing), you probably want to switch to a sports drink.
+That will help replenish the calories you are burning, provide necessary electrolytes, and aid absorption.

-At the very least, I’d use Nuun to get electrolytes.
+At the very least, I’d use Nuun tablets to get electrolytes.
 Nuun is a great choice if you hate sports drinks.
+(Similarly, the new Hammer Endurolytes Fizz is a fine choice.)

-If you’re going to conquer something of very long duration like a 24 hour mountain bike race, I’d move up to a sports drink that contains carbohydrates and protein (which also means more calories to keep you energized.)
+If you’re going to conquer something of very long duration like a 24 hour mountain bike race, I’d consider choosing a sports drink that contains carbohydrates and protein (which also means more calories to keep you energized).
 The two main options here are Accelerade and Hammer Perpetuem.

 Sports drinks also come in handy in cold weather.
 Sports drinks have a lower freezing point than plain water, so they’ll stay liquid slightly longer when riding in frigid temps!

 And of course, personal preference.
 You might love sports drinks and use them all the time.
-That’s fine (within reason.)
+That’s fine (within reason).
 Or maybe you hate sports drinks, even light ones like Nuun.
-Then you could stick with plain water, but I’d recommend taking some Endurolytes or something to make sure you don’t run low on sodium.
+Then you could stick with plain water, but I’d recommend taking some Endurolytes or other electrolyte supplement to make sure you don’t run low on sodium.

 How Much and How Often You Should Drink